“Then what?” asked Jay.

 “Inside the Mountain it buzzed like hornets and locusts.
-The light flickered bright yellow and blue, so the sky looked green.”
+The interior was green.”
 Dan struggled to hold his head off the bar.
 “The white wing became a path to the green distance.
-I tried to walk the path, but the flashing sky confused me.
-The noise was so loud I covered my ears, and when I did I felt a breeze by my elbows pushing back on my left and forward on my right.
+I tried to walk the path, but the green sky flashed yellow and blue.
+The noise was so loud I covered my ears, and my elbows felt wind pushing back on my left and forward on my right.

 “The wind was spinning me.
-I walked against the breeze and the colors in the sky separated like videotape of a propeller syncing with the frame rate.
+I walked against it and the the green sky separated into yellow and blue like videotape of a propeller syncing with the frame rate.
 The desert’s yellow sky was above me and earth’s blue sky was below me.”

-“Or maybe the skies were spinning,” Dan murmured.
+“Or maybe the sky was spinning,” Dan murmured.
 “I don’t want to think about it.

-“On the green horizon between the yellow and blue, I saw white light like the sun.
-As I walked closer the buzzing died down.
-But the path veered away from the sun.
-I’d just learned to walk forward and didn’t want to learn walking backward, so I left the sun behind me.
-The buzzing returned.
+“On the green horizon between yellow and blue, I saw white light like the sun.
+As I approached it the buzzing died down, but the path veered from the sun.
+I left the sun behind and the buzzing returned.

 “The yolk slid off my skin.
-The white shell, scattered in three dimensions, scattered back together around the bird.
-The egg kept orbiting like nothing had happened.
-I kept walking toward the sun.
+The white shell, scattered in three dimensions, scattered back around the bird.
+The egg kept orbiting like nothing happened.
+I kept walking to the sun.

 “Just before I stepped into the fire I heard a voice.
-The big blue bird stood behind me with its wings around me to keep me from the sun.
-‘It’s not your time.’
+The big blue bird stood behind me and restrained me in its wings.

-“The bird told me that inside the Mountain you can see all of reality.
-The sun in the center is the origin of all things, and if I’d touched it I’d have had my sentience distributed across the universe.
-Somehow I understood that reality’s shape was an infinite-dimensional torus, circles swept in circles swept in circles.
+“The bird said inside the Mountain you can see all of reality.
+The sun in the center is the origin of all things, and if I’d touched it my sentience would be scattered across the universe.
+Somehow I understood reality’s shape was an infinite-dimensional torus, circles swept in circles swept in circles.

-“When I turned to see the bird I woke drooling on my couch in my dead dad’s old apartment, holding the bong like a vise.
-My throat felt painful and raw so I drank six glasses of orange juice and puked.
-I spent the next six hours cleaning the bong.
-It wasn’t dirty after just one use,” Dan slurred, “I just felt dirty inside.”
+“When I turned to see the bird I woke drooling on my couch, holding the bong like a vise.
+My throat felt painful and raw so I drank six glasses of cold orange juice and puked.
+I cleaned the bong for an hour.
+It wasn’t dirty,” Dan slurred, “I just felt dirty inside.”

-Dan closed his eyes and slumped over the bar.
+Dan slumped over the bar.
 Jay capped his pen and closed his notepad.
 “Dan, that’s fascinating.
-When Faith and I smoked centipede we had a very similar experience.”
+When Faith and I smoked centipede we had a similar experience.”

 “As you should have.
-The basic mechanisms of cognition are fundamentally similar from person to person.”
+The mechanisms of cognition are fundamentally similar from person to person.”
 The sentence was almost incomprehensible through Dan’s drunken slur.
-Dan made brief eye contact with Jay and then clenched his eyes shut.
-“On the surface we have different personalities, but underneath, everyone is alone in a desert with a mountain.
+Dan made brief eye contact and then clenched his eyes shut.
+“We have different personalities, but underneath, everyone is alone in a desert with a mountain.
 I haven’t smoked centipede since.”